 So, back to the drawing board on shopping for tile.
 Now though, I had an idea in my head that just needed the right material.
 Happily, I found a very creative solution that is really the reason for this post.
 I found marble stone tiles that would work on the landings and a matte version of the same tiles that would go on the stairs.
 And that is my no slip solution!

 While I was a little nervous that the difference in tiles would be noticeable, I was thrilled with the finished project.
 I had accomplished exactly what I was looking to achieve.

 Here are a few tips that I found very useful in my various remodeling efforts:

 - Make friends with your home improvement store and their sales associates.
 I can’t begin to tell you how much I have learned from them along the way with all my projects.
 They are not just selling you products.
-If you are lucky, they will teach you how to do certain skills with the right tools so you don’t have to hire the work out.
+If you are lucky, they will teach you how to do certain skills with the right tools so you don’t have to hire the work out every time.

 - Pinterest and Instagram are great design resources.
 Confirming what you already know.

 - Check your city for tile outlet stores.
 These are hidden places to find expensive tiles from high-end projects that are now significantly marked down.
 You will have to work with the boxes of tiles that they have left but it’s a good place to look around if you don’t need large numbers of tiles.
 In Chicago, we have the Tile Outlet Center.

 I’m pleased with the results I have achieved with the tile installation.
 My home remodel list is less one line item, although new ideas are gradually being added with a focus on flooring, appliances and bathroom updates among other initiatives.